2stable/faq.passwords.2stable.com/legal/terms.md

 - Infringes upon third-party rights, including copyrights, trademarks, patents, trade secrets, and privacy rights.
 - Promotes copyright or other rights infringement.
 - Contains improper, incorrect, or fake contents.
-- Duplicates existing content on Passkeys App.
+- Duplicates existing content on Password Manager.
 - Contains software viruses or other malicious code.
 - Is offensive, abusive, threatening, harassing, or promotes violence, racism, hatred, or harm.
 - Is libelous or defamatory.